Buzut/steroids/README.md

 ### LESS
 * Media Queries framework for instant development using `@media`
-* Stylesheet enqueued using WordPress functions into `wp_head`
 * You take advantage of all the [Less awesomeness](http://lesscss.org/)

+### SASS
-Though for the Sass guys out there, don't hesitate to fork a make a Sass version, I'll be happy to link to it.
+There is currently no SASS version, but it's just a few settings to modify.
+If you create a SASS fork, let me know, I'll be happy to link to it.

 ### Git
 Naming is often the hardest thing, Git commits are no exception.
 That's why Steroids comes with a very convenient [git commit template](https://github.com/Buzut/git-emojis-hook) that should help a lot.
 Feel free to remove it if you don't need it!